Lambda-Jakarta/research/README.md

 - Laziness, complete laziness, full laziness, minimal reduction, what?
     - [Olin Shivers and Mitchell Wand: Bottom-up beta substitution: uplinks and lambda-DAGs](http://www.brics.dk/RS/04/38/BRICS-RS-04-38.pdf)

+# Opinions

+I think it is semantic incompatibility, not syntactic incompatibility, that makes programming languages hard to interoperate.
+Semantic incompatibility is why we still don't have one programming language "to rule them all".
+We don't even know the semantics of the programming language we use.
+Even formalizing the semantics of C is a very complex task.

+In research programming languages, we start from the semantics, and then we realize that language on a computer.

+In popular programming languages, we start with something already working, and then we try to formalize that language's semantics.